Rakshasudu Movie Review: A Stunning Thriller That Hardly Allows You To Breathe A Sigh Of Relief!

 Amazing Screenplay

-Ramesh Varma's Packaging
+Ramesh Varma's Packagin

 Stunning BGM

-Climax Portions
+The Climax Portions

 Negatives